typelevel/log4cats/README.md

 ## Quick Start

-To use linebacker in an existing SBT project with Scala 2.11 or a later version, add the following dependency to your `build.sbt`:
+To use log4cats in an existing SBT project with Scala 2.11 or a later version, add the following dependency to your `build.sbt`:

 ```scala